SolraBizna/ars-emu/HARDWARE.md

     .ORGA $F000
     .SECTION "!SimpleConfig" FORCE
     SimpleConfigEntryPoint:
-    .INCBIN "path/to/SimpleConfig.etars" SKIP 16
+    .INCBIN "path/to/SimpleConfig.etars/config.rom"
     .ENDS

-(`SimpleConfig.etars` is what you get if you un-gzip `SimpleConfig.etarz`.)
+(`SimpleConfig.etars` is what you get if you unzip `SimpleConfig.etarz`.)

 With a proper `.BANK` directive, this will put SimpleConfig into your ROM.
 SimpleConfig expects to be mapped to `$F000` through `$F7FF`.